When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Discussion

 \section{Discussion}

+Our experiments are devised for a setting where the programmer is not trying to hide her coding style, and therefore, only basic obfuscation techniques are considered in our experiments.
+Accordingly, we focus on the general case of executable binary authorship attribution, which is a serious threat to privacy but at the same time an aid for forensic analysis.

-We consider two data sets: the Google Code Jam (GCJ) dataset, and a dataset based on GitHub repositories.
+We consider two data sets: the GCJ dataset, and a dataset based on GitHub repositories.
 Using the GitHub dataset, we show that we can perform programmer de-anonymization with executable binary authorship attribution in the wild.
 We de-anonymize GitHub programmers by using stylistic features obtained from the GCJ dataset.
-This supports the supposition that, in addition to its other useful properties for scientific analysis of attribution tasks, the GCJ dataset is a valid and useful proxy for real-world authorship attribution tasks.
+Using the same small set of features, we perform a case study on the leaked hacker forum Nulled.IO and de-anonymize four of its members.
+The successful de-anonymization of programmers from different sources supports the supposition that, in addition to its other useful properties for scientific analysis of attribution tasks, the GCJ dataset is a valid and useful proxy for real-world authorship attribution tasks.

-The advantage of using the GCJ dataset is that we can perform the experiments in a strictly controlled environment where the most distinguishing difference between programmers' solutions is their programming style.
-Every contestant implements the same functionality, in a limited amount of time while at each round problems get more difficult.
+The advantage of using the GCJ dataset is that we can perform the experiments in a controlled environment where the most distinguishing difference between programmers' solutions is their programming style.
+Every contestant implements the same functionality, in a limited amount of time while at each round problems are getting more difficult.
 This provides the opportunity to control the difficulty level of the samples and the skill set of the programmers in the dataset.
-In contrast, GitHub offers a noisy dataset due to the collaborative nature of the samples.
-However, our results show that in cases where enough training data is available, high accuracies are still achievable.
+In source code authorship attribution, programmers who can implement more sophisticated functionality have a more distinct programming style~\cite{caliskan2015anonymizing}.
+We observe the same pattern in executable binary samples and gain some software engineering insights by analyzing stylistic properties of executable binaries.
+In contrast to GCJ, GitHub and Nulled.IO offer noisy samples.
+However, our results show that we can de-anonymize programmers with high accuracy as long as enough training data is available.